CassiusCle/fast_sudoku_solver/README.md

 pip install -r requirements.txt
 ```

-When running Sudoku Solver from the cloned repository, it is advised to still install it as a package in "editable" mode using:
+When running Sudoku Solver from the cloned repository, it is advised to install it as a package in "editable" mode using:
 ```bash
 pip install -e .
 ```